1. Please provide your ESG-related policies.

 Northleaf Capital Partners (“Northleaf” or the “Firm”) publishes its Responsible Investment Policy (the “Policy”) on its website located here.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

-Pursuant to Northleaf's Responsible Investment Policy, ESG factors are considered during every due diligence pursuit.
+Pursuant to Northleaf's Responsible Investment Policy, ESG factors are considered by Northleaf’s Investment Team (the “Investment Team”) during every due diligence pursuit.
 Northleaf evaluates ESG considerations at all stages of the investment process and works with its investment partners to understand their responsible investment policies.

 3.a.
 Are you a signatory to the UNPRI?

-Yes, Northleaf is a signatory to the Principles for Responsible Investing (PRI) and has adopted the six principles of the PRI, which are acknowledged as part of Northleaf’s Responsible Investment Policy.
+Yes, Northleaf is a signatory to the United Nations Principles for Responsible Investing (“UNPRI” or the “PRI”) and has adopted the six principles of the PRI, which are acknowledged as part of Northleaf’s Responsible Investment Policy.
 Northleaf is committed to upholding the values of PRI and applying its principles when evaluating and monitoring private markets opportunities regardless of strategy, sector or location across all of its investment activities firm wide.

 3.b.
 If you are signatory to other coalitions, please list them.

 In addition to the UNPRI, Northleaf has been a supporter of the recommendations of the Financial Stability Board Task Force on Climate Related Financial Disclosures (the “TCFD”) since 2019.
 Northleaf believes that support for the TCFD’s recommendations will catalyze more consistent, comparable and reliable disclosure of climate-related information that will, in turn, facilitate more informed business and investment decision making.